course-details-portlet

 The candidate can participate in academic discussions within their field of study.

-The candidate can plan simple experiments and assess conditions surrounding experimental design and sampling.
+The candidate can plan simple experiments and assess conditions surrounding experimental design, sampling and processing of data, including standard curves.

 The candidate can work according to regulations in the laboratory and use safety data sheets.
 The candidate knows the principles of green chemistry and how green chemistry can contribute to sustainable development.